qinguorui2001/tp/docs/DeveloperGuide.md

 1. Marking an assigment while all assignments of a person are being shown.

-   1. Prerequisites: There are multiple persons in the contact list and the first person's assignments (at least one assignment) are shown already.
+   1. Prerequisites: There are multiple persons in the contact list and the first person's assignments (at least one assignment) are already shown.

    2. Test case: `done 1`<br>
       Expected: The first assignment is marked as done in assignment list panel.
 Details of the marked assignment will be shown in the status message.
-The assignment list panel will display **pending and completed** assignments sorted in due date with all pending assignments above completed ones.
+The assignment list panel will display **pending and completed** assignments sorted by due date with all pending assignments above completed ones.

    3. Test case: `done x` (where x is a number larger than the number of assignments in the assignment list)<br>